Bug report #301

 Please refer to the thread where I'm reporting this in detail:

-#1 Updated by Gavin Macaulay - about 13 years ago
+#1 Updated by Gavin Macaulay - over 13 years ago

 The link in the above ticket should be:

-#2 Updated by Martin Dobias almost 13 years ago
+#2 Updated by Martin Dobias over 13 years ago

 Calculated area of a feature depends on the ellipsoid set in QGIS options.
 However also after setting ellipsoid 1866 the calculated area isn't correct.
 Needs further investigation.